howehh/SteamBot/README.md

 # SteamBot
-Be a bot

-This program will log onto your steam account and automate different things
+This program will log onto your steam account and automate various things depending on what mood you're in

 1. Install node.js
 2. `npm install` to install node modules
 3. Edit config.json with steam account name, password
 4. Run the bot with `node index.js`

-To update the bot with more messages, update the pastebin and restart bot.